OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterFIR.rst

     .. cpp:function:: OcaStatus GetLength(OcaUint32 &Length, OcaUint32 &minLength, OcaUint32 &maxLength)

-        Gets the length of the FIR filter.
-The return value indicates whether the value was successfully retrieved.
+        Gets the length and length limits of the FIR filter.

         This method has id ``4.1``.